 There are several possibilities to decompose an application into smaller parts that can then be executed in parallel.
 The most important ones are master/slave type of applications, as well as the divide and conquer or branch and bound paradigms.
-The applicability of these paradigm of course strongly depends on the semantics of the application to be parallelized.
-Especially the master/slave paradigm is very suitable to Grid-enable applications [12], and is therefore widely used.
-In case of master/slave parallelization, the main prerequisites are: i) few or no communication among the sub parts ii) work is dividable among identical sub parts iii) work can be dis- and reassembled in a central point iv) work can be parameterized and parallelized and does not need serial iterative processing.
+The applicability of these paradigms of course strongly depends on the semantics of the application to be parallelized.
+Especially the master/slave paradigm is very suitable to grid-enable applications [15], and is therefore widely used.
+In case of master/slave parallelization, the main prerequisites are:

+- few or no communication among the sub parts - work is dividable among identical sub parts - work can be dis- and reassembled in a central point - work can be parameterized and parallelized and does not need serial iterative processing.

-Since the potential for master/slave parallelization can be found in several applications, we have started to apply this paradigm to enhance the efficiency, the creation, and the ease-of-use of services in the Grid.
-Using the master/slave paradigm, applications developers can focus on the implementation of the problem specific subparts of the service as well as on the split into and merge of parallel subparts, but they do not need to care about the distribution of subparts.
-This is particularly important since the latter requires dynamic information on the currently available resources which is not available at build-time, when the services, their split and merge are defined.
+Since the potential for master/slave parallelization can be found in several applications, we have started to apply this paradigm to enhance the efficiency, the creation, and the ease-of-use of services in the grid.
+Using the master/slave paradigm, application developers can focus on the implementation of the problem-specific subparts of the service as well as on the split into and merge of parallel subparts, but they do not need to take care about the distribution of subparts.
+This is particularly important since the latter requires dynamic information on the currently available resources which is not available at build-time, when the services are defined, as well as the way calls to these services are dynamically split and merged.

-4.2 The Frameworks Architecture and Use
+5.2 The Frameworks Architecture and Use

-To ease the creation of services for tomorrow's Grid Infrastructures, we are currently developing a generic framework to handle master/slave applications where a single master process controls the distribution of work to a set of identically operating slave processes.
-This framework is designed to accept ordinary Web/Grid Services as destinations for calls, as well as composite services.
-The framework enables application developers to port new master/slave type of applications to the Grid by just implementing a very limited set of application focused methods, and declare the so implemented classes as available to the framework in a deployment descriptor file.
-The framework takes care about all the infrastructure related functionality like marshaling and unmarshaling, communications, failure handling and distributed invocation of services depending on availability and performance considerations.
-Among this functionality, the framework dynamically takes care about the level of parallelization based on the current status of the Grid, availability of nodes, and QoS restrictions.
+To ease the creation of services for tomorrow's grid infrastructures, we developed a generic framework to handle master/slave applications where a single master process, labeled 'Dynamizer' in Figure 6, controls the distribution of work to a set of identically operating slave processes.
+This framework is designed to accept ordinary web/grid services as destinations for calls, as well as composite services.
+The framework enables application developers to port new master/slave type of applications to the grid by enhancing a pre-existing web service with two additional services, one to split/partition an incoming request into parts for parallel execution, and one to merge and reintegrate sub-results to meet the original request.
+The service enhanced in such a kind is then named a 'Dynamic Service'.